-To demonstrate the speed of Atlas VPN’s free servers, let’s test my raw internet connection without a VPN using testmyspeed.com.
+To demonstrate the speed of Atlas VPN’s free servers, I ran an internet speed test to test my raw internet connection without a VPN.
 Below shows my normal connection measured out to almost 140 Mbps download.

 Now, when connecting to an Atlas VPN free server located in Los Angeles, I saw only a slight decrease from 140 Mbps to 133 Mbps, which is pretty great for a free service.